-This function extends gometh, which only tests GO and KEGG pathways. gsameth can take a list of user specified gene sets and test whether the significant CpG sites are enriched in these pathways. gsameth maps the CpG sites to Entrez Gene IDs and tests for pathway enrichment using a hypergeometric test, taking into account the number of CpG sites per gene on the 450K/EPIC arrays.
-Please note the gene ids for the collection of gene sets must be Entrez Gene IDs.
-Geeleher et al. (2013) showed that a severe bias exists when performing gene set analysis for genome-wide methylation data that occurs due to the differing numbers of CpG sites profiled for each gene. gsameth and gometh is based on the goseq method (Young et al., 2010).
-If prior.prob is set to FALSE, then prior probabilities are not used and it is assumed that each gene is equally likely to have a significant CpG site associated with it.
-Genes associated with each CpG site are obtained from the annotation package IlluminaHumanMethylation450kanno.ilmn12.hg19 if the array type is "450K".
-For the EPIC array, the annotation package, please supply it using the anno argument.
-In order to get a list which contains the mapped Entrez gene IDS, please use the getMappedEntrezIDs function.
+This function extends gometh, which only tests GO and KEGG pathways. gsameth can take a list of user specified gene sets and test whether the significant CpG sites are enriched in these pathways. gsameth maps the CpG sites to Entrez Gene IDs and tests for pathway enrichment using Wallenius' concentral hypergeometric test, taking into account the number of CpG sites per gene on the 450K/EPIC arrays.
+Please note the gene ids for the collection of gene, sets must be Entrez Gene IDs.
+If prior prob is set to FALSE, then prior probabilities are not used and it is assumed that each gene is equally likely to have a significant CpG site associated with it.